bshepherdson/mocha86k/NOTES.md

 - Since memory is accessed a word at a time, reading and writing words is faster than longwords, if they are sufficient for your purposes.
 - Be careful when writing words to registers, as the upper word is not cleared.
-  - See "Operand Sizes" above for details.
+  - See "Words and Longwords" above for details.
 - There are no `MOD` and `MDI` instructions; `DIV` and `DVI` put the quotient in the destination and remainder in `EX`.
 - Multiplication and division are realistically more expensive than addition.